-M. Bradford Randolph, Esq., PLLC, in New York, can help your business walk that line successfully by minimizing your exposure to liability while maximizing your profit margins.
+M. Bradford Randolph, Esq., PLLC, in Manhattan, can help your business walk that line successfully by minimizing your exposure to liability while maximizing your profit margins.

-Call our office in Rockefeller Center at 212-759-0097 to speak with a tax lawyer with experience in business tax planning both in the U.S. and internationally.
+Contact our office in Rockefeller Center at 212-235-1456 to speak with a tax lawyer with experience in business tax planning both in the U.S. and internationally.

 The allocation of profits between a multinational corporation and its subsidiaries or sister corporations is not illegal if the prices of assets or services transferred are identical to what the price would be if the transaction took place between two independent companies.
 This is known as an “arm’s-length exchange,” and it is a staple guideline to ensure companies are fairly taxed when conducting business abroad.

-Companies run into problems if profits are not transferred as through arm's-length exchanges, thereby leading to either double taxation (being taxed in both countries) or double non-taxation (avoiding taxation in either country).
+Companies run into problems if profits are not transferred as through arm’s-length exchanges, thereby leading to either double taxation (being taxed in both countries) or double nontaxation (avoiding taxation in either country).
 The latter could lead to allegations of tax evasion.
-Furthermore, as of January 1, 2016, all countries operating internationally will be required to report revenue and taxes for each country in which they do business, therefore increasing scrutiny from international tax authorities.
+Furthermore, as of January 1, 2016, all countries operating internationally are required to report revenue and taxes for each country in which they do business, therefore increasing scrutiny from international tax authorities.